MichaelSchneeberger/rxbp/README.md

 ### Combining operators

-- `controlled_zip` -
+- `controlled_zip` - combines the elements emitted by two flowables into pairs in a controlled sequence.
-- `zip` - combine the emissions of multiple Observables together via a specified function and emit single items for each combination based on the results of this function
+- `zip` - combines the elements emitted by two flowables into pairs in a strict sequence.

 ### Create a rx Observable